 To prevent further student contributions to a forum, change the Permissions for the activity to make it "read-only."

-Note: Unlike Restrict access settings, this method of closing a forum does not hide the grade for the activity from students, and allows them to read posts made before the forum closed.
+Note: Unlike Restrict access settings, this method of closing a forum does not hide the grade for the activity from students, and it allows them to read posts made before the forum closed.

 - On your course page, click the link to the forum.
 The Forum page will open.

 - On the Forum page, select the Actions menu ().
 A drop-down Actions menu will open.